christeropda/Server-Client-Encryption/README.md

 Author: Christer H. Opdahl

-This project explores server/client comunication as well as rsa and aes encryption.
+This project explores server/client comunication as well as RSA and AES encryption.

 #pip3